ferv3455/ferv3455.github.io/index.md

 ## About the Webpage

 This website acts as an introduction to my academic and professional experience as well as an archive of previously published personal blogs.
 The content of these blogs are technical notes from extensive reading and projects, involving programming languages, data structures and algorithms, computer systems, etc. They are written in Chinese/English.

-**To have a look at my notes, please visit [here](/postlist).** They record my journey of learning programming languages and algorithms after class, and I hope whoever reads them can benefit from these notes.

 ## Education